brunetto/brunetto.github.com/stories/personal/my-favourite-quotes.md

 * Erra sia chi sbaglia che chi e` vagabondo, ma se io non erro poi non so com'e` il mondo [Jovannotti]

+* Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it...
+[Dan Ariely]

+* They've done studies, you know.
+60% of the time, it works every time.
+[Brian Fantana]

+* There are only two types of peolple in the world: those who can extrapolate from incomplete data...
+[???]